 Bureau of Land Management

-In 2016, Deborah L. (Deblyn) Mead became the National Mitigation Banking Coordinator for the Bureau of Land Management.
-Most recently with the U.S. Fish and Wildlife Service, she has held various positions within the Endangered Species Program for over 20 years.
-While in the Sacramento Field Office, she was instrumental in the development and implementation of their very successful conservation banking program in California.
-Deblyn worked on a variety of Endangered Species Act issues and served as the National Conservation Banking Coordinator at the U.S. Fish and Wildlife Service.
-Before joining the Fish and Wildlife Service, Deblyn worked for U.S. Geological Survey on water contaminant studies in the Klamath Basin (California and Oregon) and for a private consulting firm assessing impacts and designing mitigation for energy projects in the western US.
-Entomology is her biological area of expertise and she has taught several community college courses in entomology and general biology.
-Deblyn holds a bachelor’s degree in zoology from the University of California, Davis, and a master’s degree in ecology and systematic biology from San Francisco State University.
+Deblyn is the National Mitigation Coordinator for the Bureau of Land Management where she is responsible for mitigation policy development and implementation.
+She recently made the move to BLM from the U.S. Fish and Wildlife Service, where she served as a biologist in various positions within the Endangered Species Program.
+Deblyn has been involved with conservation banking policy development and practice both in the field and at headquarters for 25 years.
+Before joining USFWS Deblyn worked for the U.S. Geological Survey on water contaminant studies in the Klamath Basin and for a private consulting firm assessing impacts and designing mitigation for energy projects in the western U.S. Entomology is her biological area of expertise.
+She holds a bachelor’s degree in zoology from the University of California, Davis, and a master’s degree in ecology and systematic biology from San Francisco State University.